clehr/clehr-blog/content/2019-04-16-fastest-way-to-learn-a-programming-language/index.md

 It it called the desert of despair).

 So whenever you are in the desert of despair talk to your mentor, get inspiration and you will be out in no time :)

+##5.
+Resources for beginners

+Here I want to show you some resource that I found quite helpful when starting programming:

+**1. https://stackoverflow.com --> still the number one resources for experienced programmers**

+**2. https://www.w3schools.com --> from learning sql to python and making your own website (comes together with a try out editor)**

+**3. https://stackblitz.com --> code your applications directly in the browser without doing the whole painful setup that is often worse for beginners.**

+**4. https://codepen.io --> live editor for html, css and javascript: especially good when you want to increase your frontend skills.
+Here you can also get a lot of inspiration from other members and their works**

+**5. https://onemonth.com --> cool site to learn about a lot of languages/frameworks by doing projects yourself in about one month (not for free)**